Muennighoff/vilio/README.md

 Vilio aims to replicate the organization of huggingface's transformer repo at: https://github.com/huggingface/transformers

+- /bash
+Shell files to reproduce hateful memes results

+- /data
+By default, directory for loading in data & saving checkpoints

+- /ernie-vil
+Ernie-vil sub-repository written in PaddlePaddle

+- /fts_lmdb
+Scripts for handling .lmdb extracted features

+- /fts_tsv
+Scripts for handling .tsv extracted features

+- /notebooks
+Jupyter Notebooks for demonstration & reproducibility

+- /py-bottm-up-attention
+Sub-repository for tsv feature extraction forked & adapted from [here](https://github.com/airsplay/py-bottom-up-attention)

-- src/models
+- src/vilio
 All implemented models (also see below for a quick overview of models)

-- /postprocessing
-Scripts applied for postprocessing & ensembling in the hateful memes challenge

-- /notebooks
-Jupyter Notebooks to fully reproduce results

-- /tools
+- /utils
-Tools that did not add value, but may in the future and hence have been archived for the purpose of structure (e.g. adding textb to OSCAR...)
+Pandas & ensembling scripts for data handling

 - entry.py files
 Scripts used to access the models and apply model-specific data preparation

 - pretrain.py files
-Same purpose as entry files, but for pre-training
+Same purpose as entry files, but for pre-training; Point of entry for pre-training

 - hm.py
-Training code for the hateful memes challenge
+Training code for the hateful memes challenge; Main point of entry

 - param.py
 Args for running hm.py

-- data files
-Data loading files specific for the hateful memes challenge (They can be easily adapted to fit other datasets)

 ## Usage

-Follow SCORE_REPROD.md
+Follow SCORE_REPRO.md

 ## Architectures